docker/docs/app/working-with-app.md

 Notice that each of the three sections is separated by a set of three dashes ("---").
 Let's quickly describe each section.

-The first section of the file is where you specify identification metadata such as name, version, and description.
+The first section of the file is where you specify identification metadata such as name, version, description and maintainers.
 It accepts key-value pairs.
 This part of the file can be a separate file called `metadata.yml`

 The second section of the file describes the application.
 It can be a separate file called `docker-compose.yml`.